Travelling by Bus

 Matchday Bus Network

-In total, the bus network sees 15 different routes operating across 64 stops, covering a combined total of more than 340 miles for Men’s Home Matches.
+In total, the bus network sees 15 different routes (20 for weekend fixtures) operating across 83 stops, covering a combined total of more than 370 miles for Manchester City fans only.

 These routes have been carefully selected following a detailed analysis of fan data which identified areas with limited existing travel options, or those with a dense population of Season Ticket Members.